 On March 26: The council passed an amendment to the March 19 ordinance, calling for residents to shelter in place except for essential activities.
 Mayor Joseph Geierman had gone on record the previous day with a statement calling for sheltering in place.
 Sheltering in place does not prohibit residents from going outside for individual or family activities such as walking, running, gardening, etc., or from making necessary trips for work, groceries or appointments.

-Municipal Court Closed: Municipal Court is closed to the public until further notice.
-All court calendars through May 13 will be postponed to later dates.
+Municipal Court is closed to the public until at least June 15.
+All court calendars through June 12 will be postponed to later dates.
 Click here for more information.
 Fees may be paid online.
 For questions or concerns, or if you need to speak to a court representative, call (770) 455-1001 and we will assist you in any way that we are able.

 Emergency repairs and permit requirements for residential dwellings (single-family/duplex/townhome/condo homeowner).
 Click Residential Permit Checklist and Emergency Repairs.